 Simulation results

 Table3 show the simulation result of the proposed method.
 This simulation is conducted using VTM-5.0 under common test conditions of [1].
 It is sufficient to provide the results of RA only since BDOF uses two blocks from forward and backward reference pictures.
 The BD-rate loss in RA is 0.02% , and the DecT is 99%.
+Table4 shows the simulation result of the proposed simplification of BDOF without look up table in division process.

 Table 3: simulation results of proposed BDOF